ga-wdi-curriculum/js-scope/context.md

 instructor.displayFoods();
 ```

-**Mini-exercise**: Use what we know about scope to explain why this works.

 ## Exercise: [Cat Surprise](https://github.com/ga-wdi-exercises/cat-surprise)

-## Bonus Exercise: Calculator with 'memory'
+Use what we know about scope to explain why this works.

 ## Peek Ahead: OOP Javascript